 What do I mean by emotional withdrawals and deposits?

 Think for a moment of a simple bank account.
 Money in, money out.
 It’s a pretty simple concept.
 What happens when you make too many withdrawals without depositing more?
 Or you don’t realize how much you’ve been spending until you overdraw your account, resulting in expensive overdrafts.
 Ouch!

 There are no overdraft fees when you keep a comfortable balance in your bank account and spend within (or below) your means.
 When you take care of your relationship with money, you reap the benefits: peace of mind, compounded interest, and the ability to set aside savings, which provide safety and security as well as the means to spend on things that bring you joy.

 Relationships work similarly.
 If you take from your partner’s emotional bank account too often for too long without replenishing it, you overdraw your relationship account.
 What happens then?
-Emotional strain increases, we get curt or let zingers fly, arguments and disagreements get more frequent, and disconnection grows in our relationship.
+The emotional strain increases, we get curt or let zingers fly, arguments and disagreements get more frequent, and disconnection grows in our relationship.

 Below are some examples of emotional withdrawals:

 - spending excessive time on your phone or computer when with your partner

 - sharp words or criticisms